sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 ### For example,

-You're playing a character named Chresk.
+You're playing a character named Kresk.
 You say:

-> Chresk sees the pit of spikes in front of him, but isn't scared.
+> Kresk sees the pit of spikes in front of him, but isn't scared.
 > He just takes a running start and mightily bounds over the pit,
 > landing safely on the other side.

 The GM might say to you:

-> Ok, sounds good, but let's see if Chresk's legs are strong enough.
+> Ok, sounds good, but let's see if Kresk's legs are strong enough.
 > Please flip Defy Danger with your Strength.

-Looking over at the character sheet, we see that Chresk has rank 3 (Crescent) Strength.
+Looking over at the character sheet, we see that Kresk has rank 3 (Crescent) Strength.
 This means you would rotate your Deckahedron so that the Crescent symbol is forward, then you would flip over the top card.